 What additional support for learning does All Hallows provide?

 A wide variety of strategies are used to provide SEN support for students in the various learning areas of the curriculum.
 The following interventions and methods are currently used within the school:

 Can my child be awarded Access Arrangements for their GCSE examinations?

-The SENDCo organises the provision of exam access arrangements with the help of the in-house Access Arrangements Officer and Examinations Officer.
+The SENDCo organises the provision of exam access arrangements with the help of the Examinations Officer.
 Public examination access arrangements are overseen by the regulatory body; the Joint Council for Qualifications [JCQ].
 The SENDCo must follow the regulations for the award of exam access arrangements stipulated annually by the JCQ.
 Before a pupil can be assessed for access arrangements, school-based evidence must be submitted by subject teachers evidencing the need for an access arrangement (for example, the student runs out of time in class tests where their peers do not).
-Once this evidence has been collated, the in-house assessor will conduct an assessment free of charge that fulfils the JCQ criteria.
-The awarded exam access arrangement or adjustment must become the students’ 'normal way of working' and we must be able to show that they derive ‘substantial benefits’ from this way of working.
-This is evidenced by trialling the access arrangement for class- based assessments and in mock exams.
+Once this evidence has been collated, the SENDCo will conduct an assessment free of charge that fulfils the JCQ criteria.
+The awarded exam access arrangement or adjustment must become the students’ ‘normal way of working’ and we must be able to show that they derive ‘substantial benefits’ from this way of working.
+This is evidenced by trialling the access arrangement in class- based assessments and in mock exams.
 In the rare case that parents appoint an external assessor, the assessor must have an established relationship with the school, and school-based evidence must be submitted to the external assessor prior to an assessment being carried out.
 If the aforementioned conditions are not met, the school will be unable to accept the findings of the external assessor.

 How can I support my child with their homework?